Harriet Toby

-Harriet Toby, American ballerina, in a publicity photo by Maurice Seymour, 1951.

 Harriet Toby (born Harriet Joan Katzman; December 12, 1929 – March 3, 1952) was an American ballerina who died in a plane crash at the age of 22.
 In a 1951 column for the New York Herald Tribune, Art Buchwald described her as “one of the youngest top-flight ballerinas in the business.”
 Dance critic Gérard Mannoni described her as “beautiful and technically strong” and regarded her as “one of the great hopes of international dance”—a testament to her remarkable talent and promise in the world of ballet.

 Early life

 Harriet Toby was born in Brooklyn, New York, and was given the name Harriet Joan by her American parents, Toby and Abraham Katzman.
 In 1932, the family relocated to Paris, France, where she began studying ballet at the age of eight under Alexandre Volinine, a Russian dancer who had been a premier danseur noble with the Bolshoi Ballet and Anna Pavlova’s most famous partner.
 Volinine later established one of the leading ballet schools in Paris.

 In 1940, as World War II intensified and German forces advanced to within 125 miles of Paris, 10-year-old Harriet Toby and her parents and sister, Renée, were forced to flee the city.
 Abandoning all of their possessions, they joined the mass exodus of civilians escaping the Nazi onslaught.
 In a long convoy of cars, packed tightly bumper to bumper, the family traveled south toward the border.
 They ultimately crossed into Spain by way of Hendaye, France, narrowly evading the German occupation.